Charge dropped for North Yarmouth driver who struck, killed woman

 Sahrbeck deferred all detailed questions about the case to Assistant District Attorney Jonathan Liberman.

-In a phone interview, Liberman said that when the crash occurred, Rinaldi was walking in Westra’s lane of traffic with her back to oncoming cars.
-From Westra’s point of view, there was also an oncoming car traveling in the opposite lane at the time of the impact.
+In a phone interview, Liberman said that when the crash occurred, Rinaldi was walking in the middle of Westra’s lane with her back to traffic and that there was an oncoming car traveling in the opposing lane.
 Visibility was low because it was dusk and raining.

-Liberman said it was unknown whether Rinaldi was under the influence of drugs or alcohol at the time of the crash – the blood sample authorities took from her following the crash proved not to be of a sufficient quantity to test.
+Liberman said it was unknown whether Rinaldi was under the influence of drugs or alcohol at the time of the crash.
+The blood sample authorities took from her after the crash did not contain enough blood to test.

 Liberman said Westra was traveling the speed limit, was not distracted and was not weaving or driving erratically.
 Together, the facts led prosecutors to conclude that Westra’s conduct did not meet the legal standard for charging him with a crime.